awslabs/aws-cloudfront-extensions/docs-ig/en/distribution-management/ssl-certificates/dns-validation-process.md

 ### Adding Through Provided Script

 1. Prepare python environment based on your os: [install python](https://www.python.org/downloads/).
-2. Download the file by this [url](https://gist.github.com/yike5460/67c42ff4a0405c05e59737bd425a4806) and save to file `route53Cert.py`.
-3. Install python dependencies, you can follow [this tutorial](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html) to setup your environment.
-4. Find out the hosted zone ID from the aws console under Route53/YOUR_DOMAIN_NAME/Hosted zone details tab.
+2. Find out the hosted zone ID from the aws console under Route53/YOUR_DOMAIN_NAME/Hosted zone details tab.
-5. Open the file and update the data based on your email, for example:
+3. Copy the script below and save to file `route53Cert.py`.
+Open the file and update the data based on your received email, for example:

 ``` python